-Compulsory English language tests have been introduced for non-European migrants applying for a UK visa to join or marry their settled partner in the UK.
+Compulsory English language tests have been introduced for non-European migrants applying for a UK settlement visa to join or marry their settled partner in Britain.

 The British High Commission has announced that compulsory English-language A1 level tests have been introduced for non-European migrants applying to join or marry their settled partner in the UK.